 Each vehicle’s communication lines are characterized with context-specific identities that are governed by end-to-end digital agreements established during Inviter-Invitee processing.
 Context-specific identities are dynamically customizable, and communication lines can be revoked on demand and/or via automated procedures tied to digital agreement enforcement.
 Identity profiles may differ for each of a vehicle’s many communication lines, such as:

-- OTA update for telematics: “Unique vehicle telematics identity”
+OTA (Over The Air) update for telematics: “Unique vehicle telematics identity”

 Thus a vehicle may have multiple identity profiles and communication lines.
-Each communication line is authenticated and then validated with a unique PKI certificate with its unique rules, business logic, etc. Different authenticated external endpoints (e.g., above) may have their own communication line with the same vehicle, each with its own rules.
+Each communication line is authenticated and then validated with a unique certificate with its unique rules, business logic, etc. Different authenticated external endpoints (e.g., above) may have their own communication line with the same vehicle, each with its own rules.
+Each communication line certificate will support unique authorization and access privileges for the device using that line.
+These are centrally established and modifiable.

 Sale of a Vehicle

-The vehicle’s Passive Keyless Entry and Start (PKES) fobs would be provisioned as an IoT device per the Inviter-Invitee Protocol.
+The vehicle’s Passive Keyless Entry and Start (PKES) fobs would be provisioned as an IoT device per an Inviter-Invitee Protocol.
 The security ecosystem will also support a custom secure app on a buyer’s mobile device.
 Once the app is provisioned on the buyer’s mobile device, it can then be authenticated with the buyer’s vehicle.
 The authenticated buyer, vehicle and PKES can be associated together in a distinct secure group.
-As regards the communication exchanges between the fob and the vehicle, a high level of authenticated security supported by encryption and digital signing will be established in order to eliminate existing (and well documented) hacking vulnerabilities of typical PKES systems.
+As regards the communication exchanges between the fob and the vehicle, a high level of authenticated security supported by encryption and digital signing will be established in order to eliminate hacking vulnerabilities of some PKES systems.

 A dealer and/or manufacturer may optionally establish a secure communication line with the buyer via the mobile app.
 Thus a dealer or manufacturer may gain a useful direct, secure communication line for priority communications with the buyer.